-A Cassie Baxter Mystery
+A Cassie-Baxter Mystery

 Reviewed by Author Roy Murry

-Cassie Baxter, a history professor, has become one of my favorite characters; and the people surrounding her are interesting as well.
+Cassie-Baxter, a history professor, has become one of my favorite characters; and the people surrounding her are interesting as well.
 She, going through her normal work week and interactions, seems to come up with the answers to a mystery that no one else can see, including law enforcement.

 In this case, someone is dead from a car accident near the lovely lakeside town in which she and her Si-Fi writer father live.
 Cassie receives an unusual task which presents problems.
 With much confusion, a child who has secrets as to what happened comes into her family’s care.

-Blackburn’s writes into the core story secondary fun adventures produced by Cassie’s father and next door boyfriend neighbor that enhances the main mystery.
+Blackburn’s writes into the core story secondary fun adventures produced by Cassie’s father and next door boyfriend neighbor that enhances the central mystery.
 They are enjoyable and move the characters and reader to determine who-done-it.